Baltimore Stallions: Historical note

 The CFL does not officially consider the Stallions to be part of the Alouettes' history.
 According to official league records, Speros canceled the Stallions franchise after the 1995 season and reclaimed the dormant Alouettes franchise.
 Consequently, when Speros moved the team to Montreal, all of the Stallions players were released from their contracts, though Popp managed to re-sign many of them.
 The current Alouettes claim the history of the 1946–1986 Alouettes (including their stint as the Concordes from 1982 to 1985) as their own, and the CFL has retconned the Alouettes as having suspended operations from 1987 to 1995.

 On 28 March 2025, the last link between the Stallions and Alouettes–team president and CEO Mark Weightman–left the latter organization.
 General manager Jim Popp followed the team to Montreal as general manager and guided the franchise to 8 Grey Cup Finals, winning 3 of them – giving him a total of 10 Grey Cup Finals appearances and 4 Grey Cups with the Stallions/Alouettes organization.
-Weightman served as an operations intern for the Stallions in 1995 and then joined the Alouettes as an operations staffer in 1996.
-In December 2013, having already served as the COO and de facto CEO for some 18 months, Weightman was promoted to both club president and official CEO.
-Popp resigned as general manager at the end of the team's 2016 season, and Weightman was replaced by Patrick Boivin in December of that same year.
-He would make an unexpected return to his role in April of 2023, before retiring again two years later.
+Weightman was an operations intern for the Stallions in 1995 and then joined the Alouettes as an operations staffer in 1996.
+In December 2013, having already been the COO and de facto CEO for some 18 months, Weightman was promoted to club president and CEO.
+Popp resigned as general manager at the end of the team's 2016 season, and Weightman was replaced by Patrick Boivin in December of that year.
+He would make an unexpected return to his role in April 2023, before retiring again two years later.